outdoorbits/little-backup-box/README.md

 To geocorrelate the backed up photos, place a GPX file in the root of the storage device before plugging it into the Raspberry Pi.

 **Note:** To differentiate between different storage cards, the backup script creates a datetime-based *.id* file in the root of each storage card.
 The name of the *.id* file is also used as the destination backup folder on the storage device.

+With the direct camera transfer script enabled, follow this steps:

+1. Boot the Raspberry Pi
+2. Connect the camera and turn it on and wait till the Raspberry Pi shuts down

+Note that the direct camera transfer script doesn't support geocorrelation.

 ## Problems?